 Clinicians value NEJM Knowledge+ for more than earning CME and MOC.
 It has been proven to help them pass their board exams, engage in lifelong learning, and improve their confidence and clinical decision-making skills.
-The Pain Management and Opioids CME module employs the cognitive science principles of all NEJM Knowledge+ programs to give you the same trusted learning outcomes.
+The Pain Management and Opioids CME/CE module employs the cognitive science principles of all NEJM Knowledge+ programs to give you the same trusted learning outcomes.

 Adaptive Learning Advantage

 NEJM Knowledge+ encourages you to be a lifelong learner.
-Once you have successfully completed your Pain Management and Opioids CME requirements, you can return to the program to refresh your knowledge around safe prescribing.
+Once you have successfully completed your Pain Management and Opioids CME/CE requirements, you can return to the program to refresh your knowledge around safe prescribing.
 Our adaptive learning algorithms adjust the questions you see based on their assessment of your understanding of the material, as well as your confidence and response time, to adjust your learning pathway in real time.

 What Is Adaptive Learning?